davidrey123/DNDP-duality/README.md

 In turn, it can be embedded in any CvxSolver
 4. an *ADMM* solver is also available in *admm.py* for minimizing **-f** by calling iteratively the two blocks and the update of **u** (for a fixed penalty **r**)
 Convergence is guaranteed if **c** and **g** are convex
-5. *BlockDNDPOracle* in *lagsodndp.py* provides an implementation of BlockOracle for the augmented lagrangian relaxation of SO-DNDP when dualizing the bilinear complementary constraint.
+5. *BlockDNDPOracle* in *dual-indicator.py* provides an implementation of BlockOracle for the augmented lagrangian relaxation of SO-DNDP when dualizing the bilinear indicator constraint.
 As it is not convex, we have no convergence guarantee, still it can provides primal feasible solution at the end

 ## Usage for solving the MINLP